-Our near term prospects are highly dependent on our lead product candidate, HyperAcute Pancreas cancer immunotherapy (algenpantucel-L), or HyperAcute Pancreas.
+Our near term prospects are highly dependent on HyperAcute Pancreas.
 If we fail to complete, or demonstrate safety and efficacy in, clinical trials, fail to obtain regulatory approval or fail to successfully commercialize HyperAcute Pancreas, our business would be harmed and the value of our securities would likely decline.

 We must be evaluated in light of the uncertainties and complexities affecting a development stage biopharmaceutical company.
 We have not completed clinical development for any of our products.
 Our most advanced product candidate is HyperAcute Pancreas.
 The United States Food and Drug Administration, or FDA, must approve HyperAcute Pancreas before it can be marketed or sold.
-Our ability to obtain FDA approval of HyperAcute Pancreas depends on, among other things, completion of our Phase 3 clinical trial, whether our Phase 3 clinical trial of HyperAcute Pancreas demonstrates statistically significant achievement of the clinical trial endpoints with no significant safety issues and whether the FDA agrees that the data from our Phase 3 clinical trial of HyperAcute Pancreas is sufficient to support approval.
-The final results of our Phase 3 clinical trials of HyperAcute Pancreas may not meet the FDA's requirements to approve the product for marketing, and the FDA may otherwise determine that our manufacturing processes, facilities or raw materials are insufficient to warrant approval.
+Our ability to obtain FDA approval of HyperAcute Pancreas depends on, among other things, completion of our Phase 3 clinical trial, whether our Phase 3 clinical trial of HyperAcute Pancreas demonstrates statistically significant achievement of the clinical trial endpoints with no significant safety issues and whether the FDA agrees that the data from our Phase 3 clinical trial of HyperAcute Pancreas may not meet the FDA's requirements to approve the product for marketing, and the FDA may otherwise determine that our manufacturing processes, facilities or raw materials are insufficient to warrant approval.
 We may need to conduct more clinical trials than we currently anticipate.
 Furthermore, even if we do receive FDA approval, we may not be successful in commercializing HyperAcute Pancreas.
 If any of these events occur, our business could be materially harmed and the value of our common stock would likely decline.

 If our product candidates do not meet safety and efficacy endpoints in clinical trials, they will not receive regulatory approval, and we will be unable to market them.
-We have not tested any of our product candidates in controlled clinical trials.
+We have not completed testing any of our product candidates in controlled clinical trials.